 Working with the K’ómoks Nation towards Q’waq’wala7owkw on their unceded territory.

 Depending on number of students they will be split into groups up to a minimum of four and a maximum of 17-18 students in each group.
 Each group will need to have at least 1 teacher and 1 parent accompany them.
 There will be up to four stations and the groups will rotate between them.
 Each station will have at least 2 station personnel.
-The four stations will be chosen from the following: planting, bird/fish monitoring, plant identification, nature scavenger hunt, water quality monitoring, salt water wedge demonstration, fish traps, salmon and seal tag.
+The four stations will be chosen from the following: planting, bird/fish monitoring, beach seining, plant identification, nature scavenger hunt, water quality monitoring, salt water wedge demonstration, fish traps, salmon and seal tag.

 Contact